 William Geerts, Abdulaziz Aljurayyan, Malin Carling.

-Response/Recommendation: In patients with fractures and visceral injuries, mechanical and/or chemical venous thromboembolism (VTE) prophylaxis should be commenced as soon as bleeding risk allows.
-Mechanical prophylaxis should be administered to patients who are awaiting surgery or at high-risk of bleeding.
+Response/Recommendation: In patients with fractures and visceral injuries, anticoagulant-based thromboprophylaxis should be commenced as soon as bleeding risk allows.
+Bilateral mechanical thromboprophylaxis, if possible, should be administered to patients who are at high bleeding risk.

 Strength of Recommendation: Strong.

 Rationale: Orthopaedic trauma patients frequently have concomitant visceral and/or brain injuries1–4.
-In general, major fractures significantly increase the risk of VTE in polytrauma1,4–8 while non-orthopaedic injuries (except spinal cord injuries) generally have a much lower impact on the risk of VTE associated with fractures8,9.
+In general, major fractures significantly increase the risk of VTE in polytrauma5–10 while non-orthopaedic injuries (except spinal cord injuries) generally have a much lower impact on the risk of VTE associated with fractures11,12.
 Conversely, bleeding risk in patients with polytrauma is largely dictated by the presence of visceral and brain injuries.

-In polytrauma, VTE risk is relatively high5,10, and use of mechanical and/or chemical prophylaxis should be considered10–13.
-However, there is wide variability in thromboprophylaxis practice among orthopaedic trauma centers at least in part because of the paucity of direct evidence in this specific group14.
+In polytrauma, VTE risk is relatively high13,14, and use of mechanical and/or chemical prophylaxis should be considered15–18.
+However, there is wide variability in thromboprophylaxis practice among orthopaedic trauma centers at least in part because of the paucity of direct evidence in this specific group19.

-Patients with traumatic brain injury: The main barrier to early anticoagulant thromboprophylaxis in patients with orthopaedic trauma is the presence of traumatic brain injury (TBI)8,30,36.
-Although patients with TBI have an increased risk of VTE37,38, anticoagulant thromboprophylaxis is often delayed because of concerns about progression of intracranial bleeding (ICB).
-Some studies have reported a greater risk of ICB associated with early anticoagulant thromboprophylaxis39 while the majority have not8,29,30,36,40–45.
-Coleman et al., reported that among 1,803 patients with moderate or severe TBI (head AIS > 2), those who started anticoagulant thromboprophylaxis within 48 hours after injury were three times less likely to develop VTE than those who started later without increased bleeding risk8.
-Three systematic reviews have each shown that VTE was significantly decreased with early anticoagulant thromboprophylaxis in TBI without an increased risk of ICB progression41,45,46.
+Traumatic brain injury patients: The main barrier to early anticoagulant thromboprophylaxis in patients with orthopaedic trauma is the presence of traumatic brain injury (TBI)8,33,37.
+Although patients with TBI have an increased risk of VTE38,39, anticoagulant thromboprophylaxis is often delayed because of concerns about progression of intracranial bleeding (ICB).
+One study reported a greater risk of ICB associated with early anticoagulant thromboprophylaxis40, while the vast majority did not8,32,37,41–46.
+Among 1,803 patients with moderate or severe TBI (head Abbreviated Injury Scale > 2), those who started anticoagulant thromboprophylaxis within 48 hours after injury were three times less likely to develop VTE than those who started later without increased bleeding risk8.
+Three systematic reviews have each shown that VTE was significantly decreased with early anticoagulant thromboprophylaxis in TBI without an increased risk of ICB progression42,47,48.
 A possible limitation of most of the studies on this topic is that patients with the most severe head injuries may have been excluded or had delayed anticoagulant thromboprophylaxis.
-However, a large Trauma Quality Improvement Project (TQIP) study in 2,468 severe TBI patients propensity-matched those who had early (< 72 hours) or later (> 72 hours) anticoagulant thromboprophylaxis29.
+However, a large Trauma Quality Improvement Project (TQIP) study in 2,468 severe TBI patients used propensity-matching of those who had early (< 72 hours) or later (> 72 hours) anticoagulant thromboprophylaxis32.
 The early group had a lower risk of PE (odds ratio [OR], 0.48) and DVT (OR, 0.51) without an increase in either mortality or neurosurgical intervention.
-In the only randomized trial addressing this issue, enoxaparin started within 24 hours after injury in 681 TBI patients with stable head computed tomography (CT) was not associated with an increased risk of hemorrhagic progression compared with placebo47.
-Finally, a systematic review of 21 studies found no relationship between the timing of anticoagulant thromboprophylaxis initiation and hemorrhagic progression in patients with TBI43.
+In the only randomized trial addressing this issue, enoxaparin started within 24 hours after injury in 681 TBI patients with stable head computer tomography (CT) was not associated with an increased risk of hemorrhagic progression compared with placebo49.
+Finally, a systematic review of 21 studies found no relationship between the timing of anticoagulant thromboprophylaxis initiation and hemorrhagic progression in patients with TBI44.

-The Neurocritical Care Society (NCS) recommends that TBI patients commence anticoagulant thromboprophylaxis within 24-48 hours of presentation48.
-The American Association for the Surgery of Trauma (AAST) 2021 guidelines on VTE prophylaxis in TBI also recommends initiation of thromboprophylaxis as soon as possible, generally within 24-72 hours after admission13.
-We agree with early initiation of LMWH thromboprophylaxis in most TBI patients with the provision that serial head CT after the admission scan should demonstrate stability of ICB.
-The presence of an intracranial pressure measurement device is not considered a contraindication to anticoagulant thromboprophylaxis49.
+The Neurocritical Care Society recommends that TBI patients commence anticoagulant thromboprophylaxis within 24 – 48 hours of presentation50.
+The American Association for the Surgery of Trauma (AAST) 2021 guidelines on VTE prophylaxis in TBI also recommend initiation of thromboprophylaxis as soon as possible, generally within 24 – 72 hours after admission13.
+We agree with early initiation of LMWH thromboprophylaxis in most TBI patients with the provision that a repeat head CT after the admission scan should demonstrate stability of intracranial bleeding.
+The presence of an intracranial pressure measurement device is not a contraindication to anticoagulant thromboprophylaxis51.

-- Once there is evidence that there is no active bleeding, we recommend VTE prophylaxis with mechanical and/or chemical agents.
-For patients with TBI, we recommend VTE prophylaxis when serial imaging is stable for ICB (usually 24-36 hours after injury).
+- Once there is evidence that there is no active bleeding, we recommend anticoagulant thromboprophylaxis, generally with weight-based LMWH and generally within 24 hours after injury12.
+For TBI, when consecutive brain imaging is stable for ICB (usually 24 – 36 hours after injury), we recommend starting anticoagulant thromboprophylaxis.

-- Early mobility and daily physiotherapy should be encouraged in all cases where there is no contraindication52,53; for example, increased risk of DVT was seen after spinal injuries in which spinal precautions persisted beyond 72 hours compared with a shorter time in spite of routine use of SCD in both groups54.
+- Early mobility and daily physiotherapy should also be encouraged55,56; for example, increased risk of DVT was seen after spinal injuries in which spinal precautions persisted beyond 72 hours compared with a shorter time in spite of routine use of SCD in both groups57.

-- The recommended duration of chemical VTE prophylaxis in polytrauma is uncertain but is commonly restricted to the hospitalization period.
-VTE risk is generally more influenced by orthopaedic and spinal cord injuries than by visceral injuries.
+- The duration of thromboprophylaxis in polytrauma is uncertain and is generally more influenced by orthopaedic and spinal cord injuries than by visceral injuries.
+We recommend that thromboprophylaxis generally be limited to the length of hospital stay.

 1. Knudson MM, Ikossi DG, Khaw L, Morabito D, Speetzen LS.
 Thromboembolism after trauma: an analysis of 1602 episodes from the American College of Surgeons National Trauma Data Bank.
 Ann Surg.
 2004;240(3):490-496; discussion 496-498. doi:10.1097/01.sla.0000137138.40116.6c